 Calculation Of Child Support In Georgia

-In 2007, the Georgia legislature changed the way child support is calculated.
+The Georgia legislature made updates in 2007 to child support formulas.
 Georgia currently follows the “income shares” model of child support calculation.
-First, both parents’ incomes are determined.
-Income from all sources is counted, including wages, bonuses, commissions, self-employment income, pensions, Social Security payments, unemployment benefits, worker’s compensation payments, and investment income.
-A parent how is found to be deliberately unemployed or underemployed may have income imputed, meaning a court may calculate what the parent should be earning, based on their age, education level, and skills.
+First, both parents need to determine their incomes.
+Income from all sources counts.
+Consequently, this includes wages, bonuses, commissions, self-employment income, pensions, Social Security payments, unemployment benefits, worker’s compensation payments, and investment income.
+A parent who is found to be deliberately unemployed or underemployed may have income imputed.
+In other words, a court may calculate what the parent should earn, based on their age, education level, and skills.

 After the total income of both parents is determined, the total child support obligation, based on the parents; combined income, is found on a table found in the Georgia Code.
-Each parent’s individual obligation is calculated according to the parent’s share of their combined income.
+Each parent’s individual obligation has a calculation based on the parent’s share of their combined income.
 For example, if the parents’ combined income is $5,000 per month, the total child support obligation for one child would be $917.
 If both parents’ incomes are the same, each would be responsible for one-half of the total support obligation.

-Many factors can affect the final amount owed by the non-custodial parent, including which parent pays for child care, insurance, medical bills, and other expenses for the child.
+Finally, many factors can affect the end amount owed by the non-custodial parent.
+Therefore, which parent pays for child care, insurance, medical bills, and other expenses for the child can make a difference.

 How Your Custody Arrangement Can Affect Child Support

 There are two types of child custody in Georgia: legal custody, which determines who may make legal, medical, educational, and other decisions for the child, and physical custody, which determines where the child will live.
 Parents may have sole legal or physical custody, or joint legal or physical custody.
-The amount of child support may be adjusted according to the amount of time the child is in the physical custody of each parent.
+Child support amounts may have an adjustment according to the amount of time the child is in the physical custody of each parent.
 If one parent has sole physical custody, the child is with that parent 100% of the time.
-In the example above, the non-custodial parent would be obligated to pay one-half of the $917 total support obligation to the custodial parent.
+In the example above, the non-custodial parent would have an obligation to pay one-half of the $917 total support obligation to the custodial parent.
 If the non-custodial parent spends more time with the child than regular visitation, the amount of child support may be decreased.

-Child support in Georgia is never fixed forever.
-Changes in the circumstances for either parent may justify a modification of a support order.
+Child support in Georgia is not set forever.
+In other words, changes in the circumstances for either parent may justify a modification of a support order.
 Some circumstances which may justify modification include:

 - Loss of a job